PoisotLab/ms_metaweb_transfer/manuscript.md

 what constitutes an appropriate threshold, we performed the RDPG approach on the European metaweb, and evaluated the threshold by treating this as a binary classification problem, specifically assuming that both 0 and 1 in the European metaweb are all true.
-Given the methodological given in REF, this seems like a reasonable assumption, although one that does not hold for all metawebs.
+Given the methodology given in REF, this seems like a reasonable assumption, although one that does not hold for all metawebs.
 We used the thresholding approach presented in HAYSTACK, and picked a cutoff that maximized Youden's J statistic [@Youden1950IndRat];